-The Federal Housing Administration announced Thursday that nearly every area of the U.S. will see FHA loan limits increase in 2018.
-The Department of Housing and Urban Development (HUD) announced it was boosting limits for those loans in more than 3,000 counties.
+On Thursday, the Federal Housing Administration (FHA) that almost every area in the U.S. will see FHA loan limits increase in 2018.
+In addition, the Department of Housing and Urban Development (HUD) announced it was also boosting limits for those loans in more than 3,000 counties.

-The new loan limits will take effect for FHA case numbers assigned on or after Jan.
+The increase in new loan limits will take effect for FHA cases assigned on or after Jan.
 1, 2018.

-The “floor” loan limit, which is the FHA national low-cost area loan limit, has increased from $275,665 to $294,515 for one-unit properties.
-That means someone can put just 3.5% down on a sales price up to $305,196.
-The FHA national low-cost area loan limits for 1-4-unit properties are:
+The “floor” loan limit is the lowest an FHA limit can be for any area of the country.
+To paint you a picture, the floor limit has increased from $275,665 to $294,515 for one-unit properties.
+What that means is someone can put just 3.5% down on a sales price up to $305,196.

-The “ceiling” loan limit, which is the FHA national high-cost area loan limit for higher cost areas, has increased from $636,150 up to $679,650 for one-unit properties.
+Just like it sounds, the “ceiling” loan limit is the national high-cost area loan limit for higher-cost areas.
+The FHA ceiling limit increased from $636,150 up to $679,650 for one-unit properties.
 That means someone can put just 3.5% down on a sales price up to $704,300.
-The FHA national high-cost area loan limits for 1-4-unit properties are:

 Contact a licensed housing specialist now!
 602-429-6789